CHLoschen/ProgrammingForChemists/README.md

 # Python Programming For Chemists

-Contains notebooks and materials for the lecture Python Programming for Chemists (WS 2024/2025).
+These notebooks are part of my lecture Python Programming for Chemists given in WS 2024/2025 at the TH Köln.

 ---